FFTYYY/FFTYYY.github.io/yyy/content/_index.md

 # Yang, Yongyi (杨永祎)

-Yongyi is a senior student at Fudan University, under supervision of [Prof. Qiu Xipeng](https://xpqiu.github.io/).
+Yongyi is a senior student at Fudan University, under supervision of [Prof. Xipeng Qiu](https://xpqiu.github.io/).
 Currently he is having an internship at [Amazon Shanghai AI Lab](https://www.amazonaws.cn/en/ailab/ "However, this website is too ugly I don't recommend you visiting it...") and has his fortune to be advised by [Dr. David Wipf](http://www.davidwipf.com/).
-He also work closely with [Prof. Huang Zengfeng](https://zengfenghuang.github.io/).
+He also works closely with [Prof. Zengfeng Huang](https://zengfenghuang.github.io/).

 His recent research interests include graph representation learning and optimization-induced models.